 - If this is not paid within the 21-day period, it will increase to £120

-- If this is not paid within 28 days, parents or carers will be prosecuted in the magistrates’ court for failing to ensure their children attend school regularly
+- If this is not paid within 28 days, you will be prosecuted in the magistrates’ court for failing to ensure your child attends school regularly

 Alternatively, report the incident to the Counter Fraud Team on 01245 431146.